Rebuilding together: Colombia, JTF-Bravo Global Health Engagement concludes on Providencia Island

+PROVIDENCIA, Colombia – U.S. military service members and civilian providers with Joint Task Force-Bravo (JTF-B), a U.S. Southern Command unit based out of Soto Cano Air Base, Honduras, in coordination with the Colombian Ministry of Health, military, government, and non-government organizations, conducted a Global Health Engagement July 14-16.

-Service members with Joint Task Force-Bravo, Soto Cano Air Base, Honduras, provide medical care to local residents during a Global Health Engagement in Providencia, Colombia, July 15, 2021.
-Approximately 25 service members, including two civilian doctors, deployed to Colombia and conducted a medical readiness training exercise to provide expeditionary healthcare services to the island communities of Providencia and Santa Catalina Islands.
-(U.S. Air Force photo by Tech.
-Sgt.
-Marleah Cabano)
+Approximately 25 service members, including two civilian doctors, deployed to Colombia and conducted a medical readiness training exercise (MEDRETE) to provide expeditionary healthcare services to the island communities of Providencia and Santa Catalina Islands.

+The rural islands were devastated after Hurricane Iota, a Category 4 storm, decimated 90 percent of the infrastructure in November 2020, including the local hospital.

+“The Providencia Island MEDRETE is one example of JTF-B’s efforts to continuously improve our ability to be ready to face tomorrow’s challenges together with our partners,” said U.S. Army Lt.
+Col. Derrick Williams, medical provider with the Medical Element, JTF-B. “The opportunity to serve a community in need, in collaboration with the host nation's military and partners, ensures we are stronger and more prepared to face future challenges.”

 |Date Taken: